JuliaMath/IntelVectorMath.jl/README.md

 An earlier version of this package replaced vector methods of some Base functions with VML calls.
 That is not done in this version, since it does not fit into the current broadcasting framework.
-Exported methods should not conflict with Base methods.

 By default, VML uses `VML_HA` mode, which corresponds to an accuracy of
 <1 ulp, matching the accuracy of Julia's built-in openlibm